ANTH 104 Introductory Cultural Anthropology (4)

 ANTH 301 American Culture (4)

-An anthropological study of the United States will use community studies and topical essays to explore regional differences and national continuities.
-Symbols of self, home, community, and nation will help interpret technology, the economy, leisure, popular culture, and social class.
+An anthropological study of the United States using community studies and topical essays to explore regional differences and national continuities.
+Symbols of self, home, community, and nation are used to interpret technology, the economy, leisure, popular culture, and social class, and patterns that typify America in general, and, in particular, the region of Appalachia.

 ANTH 302 Southern Cultures (4)